mkwiatkowska003/BasketBall_NeuralNetwork_inUnity/README.md

 # Introduction
-The main goal of the project was to create a neural network algorithm in <b> C# </b> that could be used for throwing balls to basket with the highest precision.The project is adapted to <b> Unity3D </b>, but the neural network algorithm has been written regardless of  requirements of the <b> Unity </b> platform - the engine was used only for simple simulation, testing and verification.
+The main goal of the project was to create a neural network algorithm in <b> C# </b> that could be used for throwing balls to basket with the highest precision.
+The project is adapted to <b> Unity3D </b>, but the neural network algorithm has been written regardless of  requirements of the <b> Unity </b> platform - the engine was used only for simple simulation, testing and verification.

 # Getting Started
 To start the application, open the project from Unity environment and provide the location of the folder downloaded from this site (go to File->Open Project, then select a Unity project's folder).
 Then, using the Unity environment go to the <i> Assets->Scene </i> and choose the "SampleScene.Unity".
 After these steps, the following scene should appear on your screen.

 <img align="center" src="https://raw.githubusercontent.com/rhoninn11/Basket_nn/master/5.PNG"/>

 # Build and Test